News

 Structure

 There will be two midterm exams taking place during the lecture dates.
-Passing the midterms is required to be admitted to the final exam (details will be announced later).
+Passing the midterms is required to be admitted to the final exam.
+Details announced in the first lecture.
 Homework is not required to be admitted to the exam.

 Requirements